-- (1) The aerodrome meteorological office designated by the department of meteorology shall provide flight documentation which shall comprise information on- - (a) upper winds and upper-air temperature; - (b) significant weather phenomena; - (c) METAR or SPECI, including trend forecasts issued in accordance with AFI regional air navigation agreement for the aerodromes of departure and intended landing, and for take-off, en-route and destination alternate aerodromes; - (d) TAF or amended TAF for the aerodromes of departure and intended landing, and for takeoff, en-route and destination alternate aerodromes; - (e) SIGMET information and appropriate special air-reports relevant to the whole route; - (f) volcanic ash and tropical cyclone advisory information relevant to the whole route; and - (g) subject to AFI regional air navigation agreement, GAMET area forecast or area forecasts for low-level flights in chart form prepared in support of the issuance of AIRMET information and AIRMET information for low-level flights relevant to the whole route. - (2) Where agreed between the department of meteorology and operator concerned, flight documentation for flights of two hours' duration or less, after a short stop or turnaround, shall be limited to the information operationally needed, but in all cases the flight documentation shall at least comprise information in regulations 47 (5) (b), (c), (e), (f) and if appropriate, (g). - (3) Where it becomes apparent that the meteorological information to be included in the flight documentation will differ materially from that made available for pre-flight planning and in flight re-planning, the operator shall be advised immediately and, if practicable, be supplied with the revised information as agreed between the operator and the aerodrome meteorological office concerned. - (4) Where a need for amendment arises after the flight documentation has been supplied, and before take-off of the aircraft, the aerodrome meteorological office shall, issue the necessary amendment or updated information to the operator or to the local air traffic services unit, for transmission to the aircraft. - (5) The department of meteorology shall retain information supplied to flight crew members, either as printed copies or in computer files, for a period of at least 30 days from the date of issue and this information shall be made available, on request, for inquiries or investigations and, for these purposes, shall be retained until the inquiry or investigation is completed.
+- (1) The aerodrome meteorological office designated by the department of meteorology shall provide flight documentation which shall comprise information on- - (a) upper winds and upper-air temperature; - (b) Significant weather (SIGWIX) phenomena; - (c) METAR or SPECI (including trend forecasts as issued in accordance with AFI regional air navigation agreement) for the aerodromes of departure and intended landing, and for take-off, en-route and destination alternate aerodromes; - (d) TAF or amended TAF for the aerodromes of departure and intended landing, and for take-off, en-route and destination alternate aerodromes; - (e) SIGMET information and appropriate special air-reports relevant to the whole route; - (f) volcanic ash and tropical cyclone advisory information relevant to the whole route; and - (g) if appropriate; subject to regional air navigation agreement, GAMET area forecast and/or area forecasts for low-level flights in chart form prepared in support of the issuance of AIRMET information, and AIRMET information for low-level flights relevant to the whole route. - (2) When agreed between the department of meteorology and operator concerned, flight documentation for flights of two hours' duration or less, after a short stop or turnaround, shall be limited to the information operationally needed, but in all cases the flight documentation shall at least comprise information in regulations 47 (5) (b), (c), (e), (f) and if appropriate, (g). - (3) The department of meteorology shall ascertain that whenever it becomes apparent that the meteorological information to be included in the flight documentation will differ materially from that made available for pre-flight planning and in flight re-planning, the operator shall be advised immediately and, if practicable, be supplied with the revised information as agreed between the operator and the aerodrome meteorological office concerned.

+- (4) The department of meteorology shall ascertain that where a need for amendment arises after the flight documentation has been supplied, and before take-off of the aircraft, the aerodrome meteorological office shall, as agreed locally, issue the necessary amendment or updated information to the operator or to the local air traffic services unit, for transmission to the aircraft. - (5) The department of meteorology shall retain information supplied to flight crew members, either as printed copies or in computer files, for a period of at least 30 days from the date of issue and this information shall be made available, on request, for inquiries or investigations and, for these purposes, shall be retained until the inquiry or investigation is completed.

-55. Automated pre-flight information systems for briefing, consultation, flight planning and flight documentation.
+55. Automated pre-flight information systems for briefing, consultation, flight planning and flight documentation

-- (1) Where the aerodrome meteorological office uses automated pre-flight information systems to supply and display meteorological information to operators and flight crew members for self-briefing, flight planning and flight documentation purposes, the information supplied and displayed shall comply with regulations 52, 53 and 54. - (2) The department of meteorology shall enter into agreement with the operators for provision of automated pre-flight information systems providing for a harmonized, common point of access to meteorological information and aeronautical information services information by operators, flight crew members and other aeronautical personnel concerned.
+- (1) The department of meteorology shall ascertain that where the aerodrome meteorological office uses automated pre-flight information systems to supply and display meteorological information to operators and flight crew members for self-briefing, flight planning and flight documentation purposes, the information supplied and displayed shall comply with regulations 52, 53 and 54. - (2) The department of meteorology shall ascertain that an agreement is established between the department of meteorology and the operators for provision of automated pre-flight information systems providing for a harmonized, common point of access to meteorological information and aeronautical information services information by operators, flight crew members and other aeronautical personnel concerned.